Want 5 quick ways to improve as a podcast host or guest?

 Table of Contents

 Feel like you’re giving away your best content inside every interview, but still not getting the ROI you want for your time invested?
-In this post, Courtney Elmer helps us discover how to tap into the power of listener psychology and structure your content in a way that compels someone listening to take action, so you can convert more listeners into leads and get the most out of every interview.
-If you’re ready to skyrocket listener engagement, welcome a steady flow of new leads, and FINALLY, experience what it’s like to be one of those guests people can’t stop raving about — this is for you!
+In this post, Courtney Elmer helps us discover how to tap into the power of listener psychology and structure your content in a way that compels someone listening to take action, so you can convert more listeners into leads and get the most out of every interview. and FINALLY, experience what it’s like to be one of those guests people can’t stop raving about — this is for you!

 WATCH THE VIDEO VERSION OF THIS BLOG POST/PODCAST EPISODE:

-Read the Blog Post: How Podcast Guests Can Convert Listeners Into High-Quality Leads
+Read the Blog Post: Convert Podcast Listeners Into High-Quality Leads

 Have you ever felt like you are giving away your best content in podcast interviews, but still not getting the leads you were hoping for?